Ivory Coast's Gbagbo in Hague court over poll violence

 The hearing is crucial for the Court's own prosecutors, who will seek to convince judges that Gbagbo has a case to answer after a string of high-profile failures.

-They must prove that Gbagbo ordered his forces to commit murders, rapes and other human rights violations during a four-month civil war in which some 3,000 people died and a million were uprooted from their homes.
+They must prove that Gbagbo ordered his forces to commit murders, rapes and other human rights during violence in which some 3,000 people died in a four-month civil war that uprooted a million people from their homes.

 Late last year Congolese warlord Mathieu Ngudjolo Chui was acquitted in the court's second ever verdict, and prosecutors have failed to make charges stick against four other African suspects.